nopara73/ZeroLink/README.md

 ### A. Protocol

-Alice and Bob are same user, but the Tumbler does not know this.
+Alice and Bob are the same user, but the Tumbler does not know this.

 ![Chaumian CoinJoin](http://i.imgur.com/eVUVM6i.png)